octobanana/fltrdr/README.md

 The help output contains the documentation for the key bindings and commands for customization.

-## Configuration
-The default config locations are `${XDG_CONFIG_HOME}/fltrdr/config` and `${HOME}/.fltrdr/config`.
-A custom path can also be passed to override the default locations using the `--config` option.
-The config directory and file must be created by the user.
-If the file does not exist, the program continues as normal.

-The file, `config`, is a plain text file that can contain any of the commands listed in the __Commands__ section of the `--help` output.
-Each command must be on its own line.
-Lines that begin with the `#` character are treated as comments.

-An example config file can be found in `./example/config`

 ## Terminal Compatibility
 This program uses raw terminal control sequences to manipulate the terminal, such as moving the cursor, styling the output text, and clearing the screen.